palvaroni/palvaroni/README.md

 <h1 align="center">Hi 👋, I'm Roni</h1>
 <h3 align="center">A software developer with passion towards data, automation and the cloud.
-Driven to improve at my craft, I love challenges spanning all the way from web applications to industrial IoT.</h3>
+I have years of working experience with systems spanning from web applications to industrial IoT.
+Driven to improve at my craft, I am currently working on a master's in software engineering and data science.</h3>
+<h3 align="center">I am most proficient with .NET, JavaScript/TypeScript and Java based technology stacks.</h3>

 - 📫 How to reach me **roni.palva-aho@pinja.com**